nicklotz/dockerconcepts/public/03-docker-containers-and-volumes.md

 ## A. Isolation

-> By default, multiple containers created from the same image are isolated from each other.
+> **Container isolation** means that each container has its own filesystem, process space, and network stack.
+Multiple containers created from the same image are completely isolated from each other by default.
 Let's prove this.

 1. Launch two separate containers from the same Ubuntu image.
 ```